Updated in 2021

 Cats come in so many magnificent shades and colors, and we can spend hours arguing which the most adorable one is.

-However, unlike black cats, which some people consider a bad omen, grey cats are universally loved and cherished.
+However, unlike black cat breeds, which some people consider a bad omen, grey cats are universally loved and cherished.

 The silver-blue coats, expressive eyes, and dignified stature turn grey cats into a mystery that you want to solve and understand what goes through your cat’s head.